Photo by Yan Krukau

 Why Transition to an EOR?

-1. Compliance and Legal Security: Independent contractors often work under different regulatory environments, and misclassification can lead to legal penalties and fines.
+- Compliance and Legal Security: Independent contractors often work under different regulatory environments, and misclassification can lead to legal penalties and fines.
 An EOR assumes the legal responsibility for employment, ensuring that all workers are classified correctly and that local labor laws are adhered to.
+Check out independent contractor services to explore how an EOR can mitigate legal risks and maintain compliance

 Challenges in Transitioning to an EOR